zbjur/technical_task_android-1/README.md

 #### 2 Adding new user
 - After + button is clicked pop up dialog is displayed with name and email entries
-- After confirmation and successful user creation item is added to the list
+- After confirmation and successful user creation (201 response code) item is added to the list

 #### 3 Removing existing user
 - After item long press pop up dialog is displayed with question “Are you sure you want to remove this user?“